The Resource Markets

 Transfer earnings are defined as the minimum payment necessary to prevent a factor of production from moving to a different use; in this case it is labour.
 For example, Darren is a manager of a grocery and is paid $40,000 a year.
 Another grocery which he is interested in working at because it is closer to his home is willing to pay him $30,000 a year.
 Once his salary at his current job remains at $40,000 a year, he will remain at this job.
 However, if his present salary decreases to $30,000 a year, he will want to transfer to the other grocery closer to his home because this other grocery’s yearly salary of $30,000 will be valued more to him because it is closer to his home than his $30,000 from his present job.
 His transfer earnings there will be $30,000 and the $10,000 will be his economic rent.
 Economic rent equals total earnings minus transfer earnings.

 Mobility of labour relates to the way in which labour is mobile or can shift between occupations and districts.
 There are two types of mobility of labour which are:

-- Occupational mobility which refers to the way in which employees can shift between jobs or from one job to another.
+Occupational mobility refers to the way in which employees can shift between jobs or from one job to another.
 There are some factors that influence or determine or even obstruct persons from changing jobs in this manner.
 Some of these factors are as follows:

-- Geographical mobility which refers to the movement of labour from one part of a country to another or from one country to another.
+Geographical mobility refers to the movement of labour from one part of a country to another or from one country to another.
 There are some factors that influence or determine or even obstruct persons from changing jobs in this manner.
 Some of these factors are as follows: